isorna/angular-firebase/README.md

-Angular Firebase Meetup @fictizia
+Angular Firebase Meetup @fictiziaformacion
 ================

-Web app used for the meetup @fictizia.
+Web app used for the meetup @fictiziaformacion.

 ## Installation